 Just because a person was cited or arrested for a theft crime does not mean that he or she is guilty.
 The accused has rights and remedies.

-Get the right defender on your side to make a difference in the outcome of a theft crime prosecution.
+An experienced criminal defense attorney like Mr. Pflaum makes a difference in the outcome of a theft crime prosecution.

 HOW THE CRIMINAL DEFENSE LAWYER HELPS BEFORE COURT